FrancescaSrc/AIND-VUI-Capstone/README.md

 ## Project Overview

-In this notebook, you will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!
+In this notebook, I have built a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline.

 ![ASR Pipeline][image1]

-We begin by investigating the [LibriSpeech dataset](http://www.openslr.org/12/) that will be used to train and evaluate your models.
-Your algorithm will first convert any raw audio to feature representations that are commonly used for ASR.
-You will then move on to building neural networks that can map these audio features to transcribed text.
-After learning about the basic types of layers that are often used for deep learning-based approaches to ASR, you will engage in your own investigations by creating and testing your own state-of-the-art models.
-Throughout the notebook, we provide recommended research papers for additional reading and links to GitHub repositories with interesting implementations.

-## Project Instructions
+## Project

 ### Amazon Web Services

 This project requires GPU acceleration to run efficiently.

 1. Follow the Cloud Computing Setup instructions lesson to create an EC2 instance.
-(The lesson includes all the required package and library installation instructions.)

 2. Obtain the appropriate subsets of the LibriSpeech dataset, and convert all flac files to wav format.
 ```